Watch this video if you have been referred by your GP on an Urgent Suspected Skin Cancer pathway

 DERM has an accuracy for skin cancer of 97%.
 This means that out of 100 patients DERM correctly identifies skin cancers (melanoma, squamous cell carcinoma and basal cell carcinoma) in 97 patients.

-We want to provide the best service possible for you, and that’s why we always compare the performance of DERM with how the best dermatologists perform.
-DERM is the only UKCA approved Class IIa AI as a Medical Device for dermatology; securing this approval is not a milestone, it is a commitment to continue to perform against the best in class standards agreed by regulatory bodies.
+DERM is the only Class IIa UKCA marked and Class III CE marked AI as a Medical Device for skin cancer; securing this approval is not a milestone, it is a commitment to continue to perform against the best in class standards agreed by regulatory bodies.